Pyrodinium: Harmful algal blooms

-Pyrodinium have caused more human illnesses and fatalities than any other dinoflagellates that cause Paralytic Shellfish Toxin or PST.
+Pyrodinium have caused more human illnesses and fatalities than any other dinoflagellate that produces paralytic shellfish toxin or PST.
 It was initially widely believed that the compressum variety was toxic and found in the Pacific while the bahamense variety was nontoxic and found in the Atlantic, but a 1972 toxic algal bloom of Pyrodinium bahamense in Papua New Guinea showed this was not the case.
 It is now known that P. bahamense is a major cause of seafood toxicity and paralytic shellfish poisoning, especially in Southeast Asia, and causes toxicity along Central American coasts.
 In addition, there are at least two places in the world where both varieties of Pyrodinium bahamense are found together: the Persian Gulf and coast of Mexico.

 The ecophysiology of Pyrodinium blooms is not well understood.
 Unlike Alexandrium blooms, where resting cysts are often the most important seed-source for blooms, it is unclear whether resting cysts or background populations of vegetative cells are more important in initiating Pyrodinium blooms.
 However, cysts are abundant in the sediments of lagoons and bays where blooms form and the resuspension of sediment and cysts may indeed be important to initiating blooms.
 Blooms also tend to occur after periods of high rain, suggesting that a terrestrial-sourced nutrient is usually limiting.
 On a global scale, blooms seem to be linked to the El Nino Southern Oscillation (ENSO), probably because of changes in precipitation and delivery of terrestrial nutrients.